MITSustainableDesignLab/globi/docs/tutorials/run-simulations/simulation_tasking.md

 ## Run simulations with Hatchet and Docker

-This guide walks you through running `globi` simulations end‑to‑end using Hatchet and Docker.
+This guide walks you through running `globi` simulations end-to-end using Hatchet and Docker.
+This is the workflow for running batches of buildings across a manifest configuration.

 It assumes you have already completed the [setup guide](../getting-started/requirements.md), including: